ibukunoluwa792/recommendation_AE/README.md

 Self-Supervised Learning

-A Recommender System that predicts ratings from 1 to 5 on MovieLens 1M/100K Dataset.
+A Recommender System that predicts ratings from 1 to 5 on MovieLens 1M/100K Dataset

 Download the dataset from: https://grouplens.org/datasets/movielens/